derektypist/tic-tac-toe/README.md

 ## UX

 Tic Tac Toe is a game for 2 players.
 Each player marks a symbol (e.g. X) in one of the nine squares.
 The winner is the first player to have three of his/her symbols in a row (diagonally, horizontally or vertically).
+You can play against the computer or with another human player.
+If you decide to play against the computer you can choose X or O.

 ### User Stories